MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/elevations/get-elevations.md

 ---
 # Get Elevations

-Use the following URLs to get elevation values (in meters) for a set of locations, a polyline path or area on the Earth.
+Use the following URLs to get elevation values (in meters) for a set of locations, a polyline path, or area on the Earth.

 __Unit of elevation__: Meters.